stephanIOA/suite/performance/network/caching-age-on-external-asset-too-small.md

-One or more of your external assets have an extremely short cacheing age.
+One or more of your external assets have an extremely short caching age.
 This nullifies the point of allowing the browser to store resources for future use.

 # How do I fix this ?

-If possible, set an expires heading for at least two days in the future.
+cacheingor at least two days in the future.
 If the headers can't be changed, because the server is controlled by a third party, consider hosting the file yourself (on a CDN, if possible).

 # Resources